captainys/public/src/FM7/util/RS232CDiskBios/readme_e.txt

 Once the server starts, type:

-IA
+IL

 on the server prompt.
-The redirector installer will be sent to FM-7.
+The FM-7 will restart and boot from the disk image you specify in the server command line.

-Once the redirector installer is sent, FM-7 will boot from the disk image you specify in the command line.
+(By the way, the server sends exactly 0x7E bytes of the string.
+0x7E is JMP instruction of 6809.
+This way EXEC VARPTR(A$) will jump to the program stored in A$.)